 Salt - I used pink salt, but sea salt also works here.

 Pepper powder - Freshly ground black pepper will add spiciness to this pesto.
-If you want to make it spicier, you can add red chili flakes also.
+If you want to make it spicier, add red chili flakes.

 Lemon juice - Lemon juice will prevent basil leaves from oxidizing, and pesto will be vibrant green.